COVID-19 – Universal Credit

 You should also explain how the coronavirus pandemic may affect your ability to actively seek work.
 For example if your skills and experience relates to work in a sector or industry which has been particularly badly affected by the pandemic, try to make this clear.

 Could I still be sanctioned during the coronavirus crisis?

 Yes.
-The DWP has not suspended all sanctions at the time of writing.
 However, if you have a ‘good reason’ for not meeting an expected requirement, then a sanction should not be imposed.
 A ‘good reason’ could include following medical, NHS or government advice about coronavirus, which prevented you from doing something.

 What if I become unwell or have to self-isolate?

 You should follow NHS and government guidance about what to if you become unwell, and when to self-isolate.